mmamaev/timeboard/doc/source/quick_start.rst

     176.0

-**If an employee was on the staff from April 3, 2017 to May 15, 2017, what portion of April did they spend with the company?**
+An employee was on the staff from April 3, 2017 to May 15, 2017. **What portion of April's salary did the company owe them?**

 Calling ``clnd()`` with a tuple of two points in time produces an interval containing all workshifts between these points, inclusively.
 ::